jacobslusser/ScintillaNET/README.md

 var version = scintilla.GetVersionInfo();
 ```

-The path provide can be an absolute or relative path to SciLexer.dll.
+The path provided can be an absolute or relative path to SciLexer.dll.

+It goes without saying that the SciLexer DLL embedded with ScintillaNET has been tested with ScintillaNET; yours has not.
+You run a compatibility risk running a nonstandard DLL.

 ## License